xinwenfu/ESP32Ota/README.md

 3. Clone this GitHub project within a folder at the Ubuntu VM.

-For example, the following commands in a terminal clone the GitHub project to ~/home/iot/Documents
+For example, the following commands in a terminal delete the old ota folder and clone the GitHub project to /home/iot/Documents

 ```
 cd ~/Documents
+rm -rf ota
 git clone https://github.com/xinwenfu/ota.git
 ```